Last Updated on 22 August 2024 by Cycloscope

 For those who are traveling on a budget like ours (very tight), Finland offers several possibilities to gather a little cash while riding through the country.

 One of these, suggested by the Finnish tourism website, is to sell wild berries and mushrooms collected in the forests, especially in summer the typical berries of Lapland are sold at rather high prices in the rest of Finland.
-Careful not to kill anyone.
+Be careful not to kill anyone.

-Since we are not very acknowledged about mushrooms and were late for the berries we adopted another technique, collecting cans along the roads.
+Since we were not very acknowledged of mushrooms and were late for the berries we adopted another technique, collecting cans along the roads.
 Despite the stereotype of the respectful and civilized Scandinavian, the cans thrown by cars along the roads are many.

 In every food store in the country, small or large, there is a machine where you can insert the cans, paid 0.15 cents each, and the plastic bottles (from 0.10 to 0.40 cents each, depending on the size).
 After inserting cans and bottles just press the green button and the machine will output a receipt with the total amount.
 You can use it in the shop to buy stuff or ask to be given cash in hand.

-We hung a bag on the front rack and earned a couple of euros per day for shopping, while as well helping to clean the streets a bit!
+We hung a bag on the front rack and earned a couple of euros per day for shopping, while also helping to clean the streets a bit!

 Another idea is to ask the supermarkets for the expiring food that they are about to throw away, they will be happy to give it to you.
 Help reduce food waste, it’s free!
 You will have to go to the supermarkets near the closing time though.